inductiva/inductiva/docs-sources/how-it-works/machines/index.md

 ✓ **Control costs** Get transparent pricing of resource usage and costs.

-✓ **Evaluate with Benchmarks** Intelligently match your simulation requirements with the most suitable computational resources using our [benchmarking](../intro/benchmarking.md) feature.
+✓ **Evaluate with Benchmarks** Intelligently match your simulation requirements with the most suitable computational resources using our [benchmarking](../intro/benchmarking.md) tool.